WokLibCodeClub/.github/profile/bigger_word_lists.md

 word_to_guess = choice(wordlist).upper()
 ```

-This adds an carries out an additional function after selecting the word at random - namely converting it to CAPITAL letters.
+This will now carry out an additional function after selecting the word at random and before setting the variable ```word_with_guesses``` - namely converting the chosen word to CAPITAL letters.
+So, it doesn't matter whether the words in the word list are capitals, lower case or a mixture, the variable ```word_to_guess``` will *always* be set to a word which is all CAPITALS.
 Now you can proceed to guess the mystery word as before.

 ## Applying some filters to the larger word list